-ICSI is an option for men who are not producing many sperm or for those who will need to begin cancer treatment quickly.
-This fertility treatment only needs a single sperm to fertilize an egg.
+ICSI is an option for men who are not producing much sperm or for those who will need to begin cancer treatment quickly.
+This fertility treatment only requires a single sperm to fertilize an egg.

 Extraction of Testicular Tissue or Fluid

 A newer fertility technique in sperm by extracting a piece of testicular tissue or fluid.
-Small amounts of fluid or tissue are removed by inserting a needle into the testicle, or by making a small cut in the scrotum.
-The fluid or tissue is examined, followed by removing and storage of the sperm for future use.
+Small amounts of fluid or tissue are removed by inserting a needle into the testicle or by making a small cut in the scrotum.
+The fluid or tissue is examined, followed by removal and storage of the sperm for future use.

 STAGING OF TESTICULAR CANCER

-Once Testicular Cancer has been diagnosed, your doctor will order a number of tests to help determine the stage of the disease (to see if the cancer has spread to other areas).
+Once Testicular Cancer has been diagnosed, your doctor will order a number of tests to help determine the stage of the disease.
+That is, we look to see if the cancer has spread to other areas.
+Tests can include: